Army sustainers strategize taking advanced manufacturing to the battlefield

 |0

-This work, Army sustainers strategize taking advanced manufacturing to the battlefield, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army sustainers strategize taking advanced manufacturing to the battlefield, by Lindsay Grant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.